Beer Rebranding. Only way to win.

 Some of the craft beer giants

-Fat Tire Beer marketingSamuel Adams, Sierra Nevada, Fat Tire (Stealing Share worked on the New Belgium beer brand), 90-minute IPA, Anchor Steam, and not many others to mention (a good article about them here) all share many of the same values.
+Samuel Adams, Sierra Nevada, Fat Tire (Stealing Share worked on the New Belgium beer brand), 90-minute IPA, Anchor Steam, and not many others to mention all share many of the same values.

 They compete for the same shelf space and grow market share by launching flanker brands and styles.

-Craft, is it all about distribution?
+Craft is it all about distribution?

 We have done research and brand projects for clients in the beer industry, including some of the top craft beers.
+The brand face of the typical craft beer drinker is “new and different.”

-We know of what we speak in this beer rebranding market study.
-That is, the usual craft beer drinker wants to try something new and different.
+The usual craft beer drinker wants to try something new and different.

 This is why they often drink local beer or something different than what they have been drinking.